BeskarDev/nexus-rpg/docs/07-magic/01-magic-spells.md

 Being an arcanist was, for the longest time, considered to be a heretical mutation and such individuals were shunned from their communities.
 But since the arcane awakening of the humans, the usefulness of these arcanists as members of court and weapons of war was slowly acknowledged.

-- Your Spell Base Damage is 1/2 your Mind.
+- Your Spell Power is 1/2 your Mind.
 - Your Focus is equal to (Mind - 2) + (2 x Arcana).
 - Choose your first discipline and learn two rank 0 spells for it.
 - Whenever you gain a rank in Arcana, learn two new spells of equal or lower rank for any discipline you learned or adopt a new discipline and learn one rank 0 spell for it.